stephencweiss/stephencharlesweiss.com/content/blog/2019-05-20/make-space-to-revisit-problems.md

 Once we have a working solution, it can be difficult to justify spending _more_ time on it, but that’s because it’s often difficult to see how interconnected problems are.
 If every problem were solved in a vacuum, then it wouldn’t matter if a solution were complicated or not as long as it worked.
 The reality, however, is that most systems are in fact tightly coupled - from the climate<sup>7</sup> to the human body, and from helicopters to software.

 This issue is particularly pernicious in software which has the allusion of mutability.
-When Marc Andreessen says “software is eating the world” I took it as assumed that part of the reason was the ease with which it could evolve and change.<sup>8</sup> This mutability is a law as Moore’s Law is a law - that is, it does not occur naturally but only through the hard work of individuals striving to make it so.
+When Marc Andreessen says "software is eating the world" I took it as assumed that part of the reason was the ease with which it could evolve and change.<sup>8</sup> This mutability is a law as Moore’s Law is a law - that is, it does not occur naturally but only through the hard work of individuals striving to make it so.

 > There’s nothing more permanent, than a temporary hack.
 > — Unknown, via Kyle Simpson